Ricordy/SL-SmartContracts/README.md

 **Verify user ability to claim a piece**

 1. This can be called by anyone since it doesn’t change the state of the contract.
-2. This actions can be performed calling the external one:
+2. These actions can be performed by calling the external one:

 ```solidity
 // Function to verify if a user has the right to claim the next level